CazzoPMX/KKPMX/Readme.md

     - While the Tool-Chain is indifferent of whatever pose is used, it might produce funny results in MMD.
     - The same goes for facial expressions, which are further morphed by MMD-Sequences.
  0. Click on [Export] in the upper left corner -- It may take a short moment depending on size.
-    - Will add a folder containing the *.pmx + main textures into `C:\koikatsu_model`, named with a random 4-digit number.
+ - Will add a folder called `ModelFullName + Random 4-Digit number` under `C:\koikatsu_model` with the following contents
-       - See the next subsection for how to use the model immediately.
- 0. ~~Click on the 'Info' Tab (Heart) and then on [Generate JSON Data].~~
-    >[1.5.1+] Merged this into PmxExport, so it is now created with [Export]
+    - The model.pmx file and the main textures associated with it
-    - Will also add a file called `{CharName}.json` into the same folder, containing technical details for the *.exe.
+    - A file called `{CharName}.json` which contains technical details for the KKPMX.exe
- 0. ~~[Old] This step is (almost) entirely optional, but improves the quality of the textures a lot and requires the [MaterialEditor].<br/>
-The goal is to go through every asset (Body, Clothes, Accessory) and export the auxiliary textures (in most cases, ColorMask & DetailMask)<br/>
-See the [Help]-Section of [Scan Plugin File] for more details of which are currently supported.~~
-    >[1.3.1+] Older versions of [PmxExport] only export the Main-Textures.
-    >I added an updated version which also exports all 'extra' textures into a folder called 'extra'
-    >So there is no need to manually export the textures anymore.
-    - See the [Help]-Section of [Scan Plugin File] for how to use a different name / path.
+    - A folder called `extra` which contains additional texture masks for Color, Detail, or Alpha.
  - Note: Some assets lack a Main-Texture (like the default Fox-Tail).
-In such cases, the ColorMask (if any) will be used instead as base texture.
+In such cases, the ColorMask (if any) will be used to generate a base texture later on.

+See the [next subsection](#tldr-minimum-steps-to-make-the-exported-model-work-immediately) for how to use the model immediately without having to use/wait for KKPMX_core.exe.<br/>
+Or the [one after](#what-i-do-when-working-on-a-model-aka-what-to-do-if-you-dont-know-what-to-do) if you want a more detailed step-by-step guide for how I usually do things with it.

  0. Start KKPMX_core.exe, select option [(5) All-in-one converter] and follow the steps.
-    - [Notes for Step(2)]: Recommended choices are: 2 (No) \ 2 (only top-level) \ 1 (Yes)
+    - When asked for input, the [bracket] option indicates the default used when pressing enter

 The model should be (almost) ready, but some last adjustments have to be done manually.